 (archetypes new new_type add_fallback compose roles role_typecheck_list is_composed setup_junction_fallback find_method_fallback has_fallbacks set_name set_shortname name shortname WHY set_why ver auth api set_ver set_auth set_api add_stash add_attribute compose_attributes set_rw rw get_attribute_for_usage attributes add_method methods method_table submethod_table declares_method lookup cache cache_get cache_add add_private_method private_method_table find_private_method set_autogen_proto add_multi_method multi_methods_to_incorporate incorporate_multi_candidates add_meta_method meta_method_table compose_meta_methods add_role roles_to_compose exclude_parent add_parent parents hides hidden set_hidden set_default_parent_type has_default_parent_type get_default_parent_type compute_mro c3_merge mro mro_unhidden find_method find_method_qualified can publish_method_cache isa does type_check publish_type_cache add_trustee trusts is_trusted create_BUILDPLAN BUILDPLAN BUILDALLPLAN set_is_mixin is_mixin set_mixin_attribute mixin_attribute flush_cache setup_mixin_cache mixin generate_mixin mixin_base is_array_type array_type set_array_type get_boolification_mode set_boolification_mode publish_boolification_spec compose_repr repr_composed set_default_invoke_handler set_invocation_attr set_invocation_handler has_invocation_attr invocation_attr_class ...)

-By encapsulating all these metamethods into one object, Perl6 makes an obvious delineation between methods that you should use and methods that you can use.
+By encapsulating all these metamethods into one object, Raku makes an obvious delineation between methods that you should use and methods that you can use.
 Having the power to do whatver you want is a good thing – but should be used with caution.
 Other languages (looking at you, Ruby) don’t make this distinction, and thus often expose these unsafe functions as first order methods of every single object.

 Traits (particularly, is rw)

 Every language should have traits, a strong type system, subset types, etc, etc. It makes programming easier and it means you can offload much of the required mental energy onto the compiler.
-Perl6’s gradual typing is a perfect example of this – but I have so many things to say about the type system that it would be enough to fill 10 blog posts in their entirety.
+Raku’s gradual typing is a perfect example of this – but I have so many things to say about the type system that it would be enough to fill 10 blog posts in their entirety.
 Instead, I’ll focus on one specific example where the type system comes in handy: the is rw trait.

 Consider this snippet of Ruby code.
 This isn’t some contrived example, I’ve actually run into this problem in real life before.
 It sneaks up in unsuspecting ways.